DCM-UPB/dippol/README.txt

 #   polarizability, hyperpolarizability, together with the molecular coordinate frame
 #   that corresponds to these tensors.
 #
+# ---------   TO BE DONE  ------------------
 #2.
-(Not yet implemented) Use the extended dipole model as suggested by Torii in
+Implement Torii's the extended dipole model:
 #   Chem.
 Phys.
 Lett., 353, 431, 2002 (See the beta-mu term in eq.
 5)
 #
 #3.
-(Not-yet implemented) Periodic boundary conditions: Interactions with molecules
+Periodic boundary conditions: Interactions with molecules:
-#    beyond the cutoff is now calculated using periodic boundary conditions.
-See:
 #   - A. Aguado and P. A. Madden, J. Chem.
 Phys.
 119, 7471, 2003
 #   - T. Laino and J. Hutter, J. Chem.
 Phys.
 129, 074102, 2008
 #
 #4.
-(Not-yet implemented): Solving the SCF on a grid by a collocation of Legendre functions.
+Solving the SCF on a grid by a collocation of Legendre functions.
 #
 #
 #To handle psf topologies, the code now requires linking against the loos library,